cs360f16/ContactManager-Example-C/README.md

     git clone git@github.com:cs360f16/ContactManager-Example-C-Group-NUMBER.git
    ```
    **NOTE:** Use **cs360f16** not **PUNETID**.

+   **NOTE:** The the screen shot below indicates you should use `--no-ff`.
+Your group should decide if you want to use the `--no-ff` option or not.
   ![Merge](http://zeus.cs.pacificu.edu/chadd/cs360f16/TestReposMergeConflictEdit.png "Merge")
   * In the above image, the SSH address should be `git@github.com:USER/ContactManager-Example-C-Group-NUMBER.git`
   * `master` in the `git pull` command represents the branch in the remote repository.
 Likely, this will be `PUNETID_issue_XXX` for you rather than `master`.